SAP-samples/teched2023-DA285v/exercises/ex2/README.md

-# Exercise 2 - Exercise 2 Description
+# Exercise 2 - Working with Spatial Data

-In this exercise, we will create...
+In this exercise, we will analyse building structures and charging stations.
+Load data first...

-## Exercise 2.1 Sub Exercise 1 Description
+## Exercise 2.1 Basic analysis of charging stations point data

 After completing these steps you will have created...